 Students are expected to pass a criminal background check and a nine-panel drug screen in order to be admitted to the program.
 Students who cannot pass these screens will be immediately terminated from the program without refund of fees.
-The student is responsible for covering all fees associated with the background check and drug testing which is completed through PreCheck.
+The student is responsible for covering all fees associated with the background check and drug testing which are completed through PreCheck.
+Drug screen may be completed through the student's medical provider with prior approval.